HeavyMedl/HowToJavaScript/README.md

 If you call `DOMUtils.getPartial('features');` in the console, you'll see that the middle section (the meat) of our *layout* gets the partial `features.html` in place of the original HTML.

-This is considerably more efficient than simply defining an almost duplicate HTML file called `features.html`, giving it the `/features` route and forcing the user to re-download and re-process those assets (CSS, JavaScript, HTML).
+This is considerably more efficient than simply defining an almost duplicate HTML file called `features.html`, assigning it to the `/features` route and forcing the user to re-download and re-process those assets (CSS, JavaScript, HTML).
 Especially if our `features.html` only replaces the meat of the layout.

 Whats left is to attach an event to our `Home`, `Features` and `Contact` tabs in `intern.html` to give the user a visual indicator as to what he/she is looking at.